 This course is designed to provide the student with an opportunity to actively engage in patient-based learning experiences under the guidance of a faculty member in collaboration, as appropriate, with residents and/or fellows.
-This Elective rotation is a two (2) or four (4) week experience.
-The purpose of this General Surgery clerkship is to provide the student with an overview of the clinical specialty.

-General Surgery should include exposure to a variety of surgical topics and experiences.
+This Selective/Elective rotation is a two (2) or four (4) week experience.
+The purpose of this Cardio Thoracic / Vascular clerkship is to provide the student with an overview of the clinical specialty.
+Cardio Thoracic / Vascular surgery should include exposure to a variety of surgical topics and experiences.
 Exposure to the topics will be through reading, lectures, seminars, and hands-on experiences.

-The service should be organized to provide the maximum degree of practical clinical exposure and learning in the areas of diagnosis, management, and therapy in general surgery, which is consistent with a fourth-year osteopathic medical student's level of knowledge.
+The service should be organized to provide the maximum degree of practical clinical exposure and learning in the areas of diagnosis, management, and therapy in cardio thoracic/vascular surgery, which is consistent with a fourth-year osteopathic medical student's level of knowledge.
 Opportunities for learning such as lectures, reading, consults and history and physical examination (H&P) review will be available.